 The Smart Chic mold was the obvious choice to use as a portrait of his son Smart And Shiney.
 This handsome Palomino Quarter Horse, owned by famous musician Lyle Lovett, was the Celebration Model for Breyerfest 2013.
 He is done in a slightly metallic Palomino with four socks and a broad blaze.
 Several muzzle variations have been seen.
 Only 5000 were produced and "Breyerfest 2013" is printed on their bellies.

-Stud Spider was bred and owned by actor James Brolin.
-He had a successful racing career in California and was honored with a Breyer portrait model on a brand-new mold in 1978.
+Stud Spider was bred and owned by actor James Brolin, known for his roles on tv and film, such as "Journey to the Bottom of the Sea," "Fantastic Voyage," and "The Amityville Horror."
+Spider had a successful racing career in California and was honored with a Breyer portrait model on a brand-new mold in 1978.
 I believe it also marked the first time Breyer used masked Appy spots rather than splatter spots.
 He is a black blanket Appaloosa with large spots, a right front sock, and an "S" shaped star.

 Breyer Model #66

 Templado, who became world-famous as the star of the equine live performance show "Cavalia," started out as anything but a star.
 The Lusitano stallion was bred on a farm in Spain owned by the Delgado family and sold as a yearling.
 However, after three years, he was returned to the Delgados, who have a policy that allows buyers to return any horse if they aren't happy with him.
 Templado was a challenge to train, which is why he was returned, but his proud bearing and intelligence inspired trainer Frederic Pignon to learn new ways of training such horses...
 Training at liberty, which would become the basis of "Cavalia."
 Templado's performances in the show took them around the world and brought tears to many eyes, as his relationship with Frederic was evident during their performances.